| Environmental Columns

 Common Burckthorn leaf: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org

 Glossy Buckthorn does not have any thorns.
 Its leaves are oval, with smooth or slightly wavy edges.
-They vary in size and have six to eight curved veins on either side of the central vein.
+They vary in size.
+They have six to eight curved veins on either side of the central vein.

 Glossy Buckthorn leaf: Chris Evans, University of Illinois, Bugwood.org